 Spacewalkers Chris Cassidy and Tom Marshburn were able to finish replacing the oldest set of batteries on the International Space Station Friday, catching up on a task that was halted abruptly on Wednesday when the carbon dioxide level in Cassidy’s spacesuit started rising during the third extravehicular activity (EVA) of the STS-127 mission.
 As a result, planners rewrote the timeline for the fourth EVA to accommodate the work left undone.
 Originally Cassidy and astronaut Dave Wolf were ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Astronauts Finish ISS Battery Changeout".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Astronauts Finish ISS Battery Changeout".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.